 At 312 mg/kg calcium, Dubia roaches are higher than most feeder insects, and the benefits of calcium should not be understated.
 Getting it in sufficient quantities will help your animal avoid metabolic bone disease. however, because other issues relating to captivity mean even more calcium should be consumed by captive herps, we suggest dusting with calcium powder even if you’re feeding them Dubia roaches.

-7. Vitamins & Minerals
+7. Vitamins & minerals

 We also found it interesting that one study (external link) considered many common feeder insects nutritionally deficient (# of nutrients): waxworms(9), superworms(8), giant mealworm larvae(7), adult mealworms(6), mealworm larvae(5), adult house crickets(4), house cricket nymphs(4), silkworms(4), and earthworms(4).
 You will notice that Dubia roaches are not on this list.

 At about 8%, Dubia roaches are mid-range with respect to fat content.
 This is one area that varied widely in research data.
 Some reported high fat while others reported low.
-What’s interesting is that roaches have what’s called a “fat body” that stores energy (including proteins) for future use.
+What’s interesting is that roaches have what’s called a “fat body” inside them that stores energy (including proteins) for future use.
 It’s part of their adaptive response to scarcity.
 In times of plenty they store up energy for reproduction or for times food may be difficult to find.
 Fast growing nymphs have a much smaller fat body and therefore less overall fat because they haven’t had time to store it up.

 Unfortunately no one is quite sure what they need.
 In this case we default back to that which is found in their natural prey, which in the wild of course varies.

-9. Feeding Interest
+9. Feeding interest

-As cockroaches go, Dubia roaches are not particularly fast, but they aren’t exactly slow either.
+As cockroaches go, Dubia roaches are not particularly fast, but they aren’t per se slow either.
 They’re just about right for peaking the interest of insectivorous animals like bearded dragons, chameleons, and arachnids without being too fast or overwhelming.
 They will wander a cage for those who allow their animals to hunt and stay active inside a feeding bowl for those who don’t.
 With a little strategic placement they will climb branches for arboreal animals, scale screen walls in search of warmth, and scamper around on the ground in search of shelter.

 In our experience, Dubia roaches are very good at eliciting a feeding response.
 When one of our animals isn’t interested, it usually means it’s not hungry.
 It’s worth noting that there can be an adjustment period for animals used to eating other insects.
 A good way to break this habit is to allow the animal not to eat for a day or so.
 Not too long…just long enough for hunger to overcome any reluctance to change old habits.
 It only seems to take one or two Dubia roach meals for most animals to register them as OK to eat.